Outdoor Ice Skating

 The City of Evanston is now using Rainout Line to keep residents informed when the outdoor ice rinks are open or closed.
 There are a few different ways to use this resource:

-- Download the free mobile app for Apple or Android and search "Evanston Parks & Recreation".
+- Download the free "Rainout Line" mobile app for iPhone or Android and search "Evanston Parks & Recreation"

 Please check that the rink is open prior to departing.